What does psoriasis look like?

 When to see a doctor

-- the rash is accompanied by other symptoms, especially fever, weakness, chills, or intense pain
+- Seemingly unrelated symptoms occur, especially a fever, weakness, chills, or intense pain.

-- red lines are coming out of the lesions, as this can indicate a rapidly spreading infection
+- Red lines spread from the lesions, as this can indicate a rapidly spreading infection.

 - There are signs of erythrodermic or guttate psoriasis.